-- (3) Review of Application by Economic Development and Incentives Commission: An Application, which in the view of City staff and consultants substantially meets the requirements of this Policy, will be presented for review by the Independence Economic Development and Incentives Commission, which shall make a recommendation within 30 days to the City Council regarding the advisability of granting the Application. - (4) Term Sheet: After review of the Application, and with approval of the City Manager, a Term Sheet may be prepared by City staff and provided to the Applicant to set forth specific incentives the City may offer.
-If the City Manager (and/or designated staff) and Applicant concur on the provisions contained in the Term Sheet. - (5) Development Agreement: City staff will work with Applicant and the City's consultants to develop a Development Agreement for final approval by Applicant and City Council.
-Prior to consideration of the Development Agreement by the City Council, a tax impact statement will be prepared and sent to impacted taxing jurisdictions.
+- (3) Review of Application by Economic Development and Incentives Commission: An Application, which in the view of City staff and consultants substantially meets the requirements of this Policy, will be presented for review by the Independence Economic Development and Incentives Commission, which shall make a recommendation within 30 days to the City Council regarding the advisability of granting the Application. - (4) Term Sheet: After review of the Application, and with approval of the City Manager, a Term Sheet may be prepared by City staff and provided to the Applicant to set forth specific incentives the City may offer. - (5) Development Agreement: City staff will work with Applicant and the City's consultants to develop a Development Agreement for final approval by Applicant and City Council.
+The Development Agreement may be executed prior to or after approval of an industrial development plan for the project and, if to be executed after such approval, may be a part of or integrated into the bond documents executed to implement such plan. - (6) Tax Impact Statement.
+In accordance with Missouri law, a tax impact statement will be prepared and sent to impacted taxing jurisdictions.